 A lot of time is spent by marketers and business owners in getting customers to opt-in to your email newsletters and lists and not enough time is spent in actually engaging with them.
 You then end up with inactive email subscribers which then have an end result of customers instantly canceling their subscription.

 In order to keep customers from unsubscribing, it is important to first have an understanding as to why they feel the need to do so in the first place.

-- Never opted-in or didn’t know they opted-in to your email list
+1. Never opted-in or opted-in to your email list by mistake